-In addition, the Management Company's ESG analysis evaluates the scope of risk relating to hazardous waste and continuously analyses the corresponding management processes.
+The Management Company's ESG analysis evaluates the scope of risk relating to hazardous waste and continuously analyses the corresponding management processes.
 This ensures that investments are preferentially made in companies that follow a more responsible approach in managing hazardous waste than peers within the sector.